Lawrence Kutner (House): Death

 Kutner is found dead of a self-inflicted gunshot wound in his apartment by Thirteen and Foreman in "Simple Explanation".
 House's inability to diagnose Kutner's depression causes House to suspect foul play.
 The show's producers confirmed that his death was indeed a suicide.

 In "Both Sides Now", Kutner appears briefly in one of House's hallucinations, along with Amber Volakis (who had previously died in "Wilson's Heart").
 In "Everybody Dies", the series' final episode, Kutner once again appears in House's hallucinations.

 Production

-Actor Kal Penn had accepted a job at the White House as "a liaison connecting the Obama administration with arts and entertainment groups, as well as with the Asian American and Pacific Islander communities."
+Actor Kal Penn had accepted a job at the White House as "a liaison connecting the Obama administration with arts and entertainment groups, as well as with the Asian American and Pacific Islander communities".
+This required that Kutner be written out of the show.

 David Shore, producer of the show, stressed the importance of the unknown reasons behind Kutner's suicide.
 He successfully intended it to become a mystery, due to his personality.